Trust-Anchor-Group/LegalLab/README.md

 		* [Membership.xml](ExampleContracts/Memberships/Simple/Membership.xml) contains the
 		contract that creates the membership application.

+* [Construction](ExampleContracts/Construction) contains examples related to construction.

+	* [BimRegister.xml](ExampleContracts/Construction/BimRegister.xml) shows how to use a token as a processor of [BIMXML documents](https://bimxml.org/) to reflect changes made to buildings.

 * [Logistics](ExampleContracts/Logistics) contains examples related to logistics.

 	* [SimpleOrder.xml](ExampleContracts/Logistics/SimpleOrder.xml) shows how to use a contract with calculated parameters and role-reference parameters